Mike Hosking: Macca's doesn't deserve the treatment it's getting

 Dunedin doesn't want a new one slated for their hospital.

-In a nutshell, medical professionals are against it, because Macca's pedals trouble.
-It pedals fat and diabetes and health-related madness that the medicos then have to mop up in their wards.
+In a nutshell, medical professionals are against it, because Macca's peddles trouble.
+It peddles fat and diabetes and health-related madness that the medicos then have to mop up in their wards.

 It's nothing like that dramatic in reality of course, they just sell burgers.